Please contact trip leader in advance if you are planning to go on a field trip.

 Members’ Photos

-3. 3.
-Each file name should include the name of the bird.
+3. Each file name should include the name of the bird.
 If you want to also show on the slides the location where the photos were taken, please include the name of the location also in the file name, or include a Word document with the cross reference of location to the file name.
-I will then make sure that the location is shown on the slides..
+Luc will then make sure that the location is shown on the slides.

-4. 4.
-The photos should preferably be sent to Luc Jacobs via websites such as DROPBOX or WETRANSFER.
-These services are free if you don't exceed 2 Gb for the 50 photos combined
+4. The photos should preferably be sent to Luc Jacobs via websites such as DROPBOX or WETRANSFER.
+These services are free if you don't exceed 2 Gb for the 50 photos combined.

-6. 6.
-Please make sure to get your photos to Luc by May 15th at the very latest.
-Earlier submissions are encouraged
+6. Please make sure to get your photos to Luc by May 15th at the very latest.
+Earlier submissions are encouraged.

-7. 7.
-If you want to give the photos to Luc on a memory stick or a CD, get in touch with him via phone (cell: 484-706-1999) or via email to discuss day, time and location to hand over the memory stick or the CD, or you can mail it to his home address at 511 Annadale Drive, Berwyn, PA 19312
+7. If you want to give the photos to Luc on a memory stick or a CD, get in touch with him via phone (cell: 484-706-1999) or via email to discuss day, time and location to hand over the memory stick or the CD, You can also mail a memory stick or CD to his home address at 511 Annadale Drive, Berwyn, PA 19312.

 NOTE: This meeting will be held in person at the meeting house and via Zoom.
 Zoom signon will start at 7:15 to enable the meeting to begin at 7:30.